"Finish Testing a Build" (aka Un-Obsolete) and "Retest entire build"

 Also, we had the idea to tier tests more and do a prerequisite job in our "test pipeline", e.g. check if ISO is bootable and finish successfully and start all other jobs after that mini-test_suite.

-#13 Updated by okurz almost 4 years ago
+#13 Updated by okurz about 4 years ago

 So "finish testing a build" is considered to be complete with #11072, regarding "retest entire build", can someone post the easy CLI approach here?
 Is there really a GUI way necessary?
 If yes, how should it look like so that coolo is also ok with that (see #9760#note-3)?
 Maybe instruct it with an API call from some OBS dashboard?

-#16 Updated by okurz almost 4 years ago
+#16 Updated by okurz about 4 years ago

 - Status changed from In Progress to Resolved